OSVTAC/project-recommendations/index.md

 **Possible dependencies / pre-requisites.** Real data from past elections for proto-typing and testing.
 Samples of ballots from past elections and/or the interim voting system.

+#### 5.2.4.
+Deployment Strategies

+The components listed above can be deployed and used in conjunction with a non-open-source interim system even before a full open-source voting system is ready.
+This section provides more details about how this could be done.

+For example, an open-source results reporter could be used to report the election results of the non-open-source interim system.
+It would simply need to take in the aggregate, numeric results from the interim system.
+The output would not need to interact with the interim system.

+Similarly, an open-source vote totaler could be used to compute the numeric results of an election run with the interim system.
+It would only require taking in the non-aggregated numeric results from the interim system, and then feeding the aggregate results into the results reporter.

+##### 5.2.4.1.
+Central Ballot Scanner Phases

+For the central ballot scanner, there are a number of options for incrementally phasing in an open-source version.

+In chronological order, some of these possible phases are--

+1. Even before the scanner hardware is ready to be tested, the software-only ballot image interpreter component could be used to check the vote counts of the interim system from the information of the digital ballot pictures.
+In addition, if the pictures are made public during the canvass (along with the ballot image interpreter software), even members of the public could perform this "check."

+2. When the open-source central scanners are ready enough to test, the scanners could be used to scan vote-by-mail ballots _in addition_ to the interim system scanning them.
+This could be used both to check or audit the interim system, as well as to test the open-source scanners.
+This can likely be done even without certifying the scanners.
+This is essentially what the Humboldt County Elections Transparency Project did in the late 2000's.

+3. Once we have enough confidence in the open-source scanners, they could be used as the primary scanner for _some_ of the vote-by-mail ballots (e.g. in a pilot of the open-source scanners that precedes a full-scale rollout).
+This option could possibly be done prior to certifying the scanners, by taking advantage of California bill [SB 360 (2013-2014)][bill-sb-360-2013].

+4. Finally, once the open-source central scanners are certified, they could be used to scan _all_ of the vote-by-mail ballots (while the interim system could be responsible for counting in-precinct ballots).
+In this scenario, the interim system could perhaps even be used as a fail-safe backup in case of an unexpected issue with the open-source system (or else as a check, in the same way that the open-source scanners were used as a check in bullet point (2) above).

 ### 5.3.
 Requirements-gathering